MicrosoftDocs/OfficeDocs-Enterprise-pr.ko-KR/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 - LIL_Placement
 - Ent_Office_Other
 - O365ITProTrain
-- DecEntMigration
 - httpsfix
 ms.assetid: 53d3eef6-4a16-4fb9-903c-816d5d98d7e8
-description: "요약: 단일 Windows PowerShell 창에서 모든 Office 365 서비스에 Windows PowerShell에 연결 합니다." ms.openlocfilehash: 28016342fff77e33bd18369ae08b773ecea32644 ms.sourcegitcommit: d31cf57295e8f3d798ab971d405baf3bd3eb7a45 ms.translationtype: MT ms.contentlocale: ko-KR
+description: 'Summary: Connect Windows PowerShell to all Office 365 services in a single Windows PowerShell window.' ms.openlocfilehash: 2dccfc73b016cbe97436c822432331ee30ba4bcd ms.sourcegitcommit: 9f1fe023f7e2924477d6e9003fdc805e3cb6e2be ms.translationtype: MT ms.contentlocale: ko-KR ms.lasthandoff: 01/11/2018
-ms.lasthandoff: 12/15/2017
 ---
 # <a name="connect-to-all-office-365-services-in-a-single-windows-powershell-window"></a>단일 Windows PowerShell 창에서 모든 Office 365 서비스에 연결 합니다.

- **요약:** 별도 PowerShell 콘솔 창에서 다른 Office 365 서비스를 관리 하는 대신 모든 Office 365 서비스에 연결할 수 있으며 해당 단일 콘솔 창에서 관리할 수 있습니다.

-PowerShell을 사용 하 여 Office 365를 관리 하는 Office 365 관리 센터, SharePoint Online, Exchange Online, 비즈니스 온라인 용 Skype 및 보안 &amp;준수 센터입니다. 별도 Windows PowerShell 세션에 다섯 개의 서로 다른 연결 메서드를 통해 사용자의 데스크톱은 다음과 같습니다.
+ **Summary:** Instead of managing different Office 365 services in separate PowerShell console windows, you can connect to all Office 365 services and manage them from single console window.

+When you use PowerShell to manage Office 365, it is possible to have up to five different Windows PowerShell sessions open at the same time corresponding to Office 365 admin center, SharePoint Online, Exchange Online, Skype for Business Online, and the Security &amp; Compliance Center.
+With five different connection methods in separate Windows PowerShell sessions, your desktop could look like this:

 ![동시에 실행되는 5개의 Windows PowerShell 콘솔](images/a1a852c2-89ea-4e8e-8d8b-dcdf596763d1.png)

-이 교차 서비스 관리에 대 한 이러한 5 개의 창 사이에서 데이터를 교환할 수 없습니다 때문에 Office 365를 관리 하기 위한 최적의있지 않습니다. 이 항목에서는 Office 365, 비즈니스 Online, Exchange Online, SharePoint Online 용 Skype 및 보안을 관리할 수 있는 Windows PowerShell의 단일 인스턴스를 사용 하는 방법을 설명 &amp; 준수 센터입니다.
+This is not optimal for managing Office 365 because you can't exchange data among those five windows for cross-service management.
+This topic describes how to use a single instance of Windows PowerShell from which you can manage Office 365, Skype for Business Online, Exchange Online, SharePoint Online, and the Security &amp; Compliance Center.

 ## <a name="before-you-begin"></a>시작하기 전에
 <a name="BeforeYouBegin"> </a>

-모든 Office 365에서 Windows PowerShell의 단일 인스턴스를 관리할 수 있습니다를 하기 전에 다음 필수 구성 요소를 고려:

-- Office 365 작동 또는 학교 계정을 사용 하는 이러한 절차에 대 한 요구를 Office 365 관리자 역할의 구성원 이어야 합니다. 자세한 내용은 [Office 365에 대 한 관리자 역할](https://go.microsoft.com/fwlink/p/?LinkId=532367)을 참조 하십시오. 이 Office 365 PowerShell에 대 한, 다른 모든 Office 365 서비스에 대 한 반드시 필요 합니다.
+Before you can manage all of Office 365 from a single instance of Windows PowerShell, consider the following prerequisites:

+- The Office 365 work or school account that you use for these procedures needs to be a member of an Office 365 admin role.
+For more information, see [About Office 365 admin roles](https://go.microsoft.com/fwlink/p/?LinkId=532367).
+This a requirement for Office 365 PowerShell, not necessarily for all other Office 365 services.

 - 다음 Windows 버전을 사용할 수 있습니다.